GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-settings/en.md

 ![Defining the access behavior](../../images/schema-configuration-settings-behavior.jpg "Defining the access behavior")

-## Default entries
+## Default options

-By default, only the following options can be queried:
+When the plugin is installed, the following options are pre-defined to be accessible:

 - `"siteurl"`
 - `"home"`